mgosk/home-assistant.io/source/_components/onkyo.markdown

     name: receiver
     sources:
       pc: 'HTPC'
+    zones:
+      - zone: Zone2
+        enabled: True
+        name: NAME
+      - zone: Zone3
+        enabled: False
 ```

  If your receiver has second or third zone’s available, they are displayed as additional media players with the same functionality as the main zone.
+If you define zones section in config only confured zones will be available.

 {% configuration %}
 host: